What fueled your passion for helping those who struggle with addiction and mental health disorders, and what brought you to Journey Pure?

 What do you find to be the most rewarding aspect of your job?

-What skill or trait of yours helps you most in connecting with the clients at JP?
+What skill or trait helps you most in your career?

 When not at work, what do you enjoy doing?

-Do you have a favorite mantra or quote that you share during your Equine Therapy groups?
+Do you have a favorite mantra or quote?

 From the JourneyPure team where we get to explore a wide variety of substance abuse- and mental health-related topics.
 With years of experience working alongside those suffering from substance abuse and mental health issues, we bring important messages with unparalleled knowledge of addiction, mental health problems, and the issues they cause.